victoria-m/rudolph-saves-xmas/README.md

 I changed the way the points were allocated because after using SpriteKit I realized I wouldn’t be able to use the UIKit the way I had intended and a lot of the points required using UIKit (so I changed around some things).

+Also, it would be great if I could get a couple extra points for the background music and sound effects!

 * Network request/response - 3 pts
 * GCD - 2 pts
 * Threads - 2 pts